Winston E. Kock: Career

-Kock was a researcher for Bell Laboratories.
+Following his doctoral studies, Kock became the director of electronic research and development at Baldwin Piano Company.
+Subsequently, he became a researcher for Bell Laboratories.
 Part of his work there involved artificial dielectrics.
 He proposed metallic and wire lenses for antennas.
 Some of these are the metallic delay lens, parallel-wire lens, and the wire mesh lens.
 In addition, he conducted analytical studies regarding the response of customized metallic particles to a quasistatic, electromagnetic radiation field.
 Kock noted behaviors and structure in these artificial materials.

 Before becoming Director of NASA Electronics Research Center he was vice-president research of the Bendix Corporation in Detroit.
 After leaving the Director's position, he returned to Bendix as vice-president and chief scientist.
 He continued at NASA as a member of the Administration Committee.
 Following his retirement from Electronics Research Center, he also acted as the Director of Basic and Applied Sciences at his alma mater, University of Cincinnati, where he was also a visiting professor of engineering.

 Kock was fellow member of Institute of Electrical and Electronics Engineers, American Physical Society and Acoustical Society of America.
-He died on November 25, 1982 in Ann Arbor, Michigan and was survived by his wife and three children.
+He died on November 25, 1982, in Ann Arbor, Michigan and was survived by his wife and three children.